Terms & Conditions

 c) The number of guests stated on the booking form will be used to calculate charges.
 Changes to the numbers booked must be made in writing and reductions may incur cancellation charges (see condition 6, below)

-b) In the case of some large or very early bookings a smaller initial deposit may be negotiated but if the booking is subsequently
+b) In the case of some large or very early bookings a smaller initial deposit may be negotiated but if the booking is subsequently cancelled the full deposit must be paid (along with any cancellation fees that may apply).

-c) Deposits are non-refundable.
+c) Deposits are non-refundable and non-transferrable.

-6. Cancellations, reductions
+6. Cancellations, reductions and increase in numbers: –

-a) Cancellation of the entire booking or a reduction in numbers made within sixteen (16) weeks of the start date will be charged 50% of the original fee per place
+a) Cancellation of the entire booking or a reduction in numbers made within sixteen (16) weeks of the start date will be charged 50% of the original fee per place cancelled.

-e) Please note that a cancellation is only effective on the date received in writing.
+d) Please note that a cancellation is only effective on the date received in writing.

 c) All final invoices must be paid in full at least 4 weeks before the start date (or by return when the booking is made within 4 weeks).